jwodder/ghutil/README.rst

    List issues for a repository

 ``gh issue lock <issue> ...``
-   Lock one or more issues
+   Lock one or more issues/PRs

 ``gh issue new [<options>] [<repo>]``
    Create an issue in the given repository

 ``gh issue open <issue> ...``
-   Open one or more issues
+   Open one or more issues/PRs

 ``gh issue read [--since <timestamp>] <issue>``
    Read an issue/PR and its comments